How Do I Sell My Rare Coins? Step by Step Process to Get the Best Outcome

 Auctioning Your Rare Coins

-If you are looking to sell your coin or coins through an in-person type auction, it is best to have your coin graded by a third party such as NGC or PCGS.
+If you are looking to sell your coin or collection through an in-person type auction, it is best to have your coin graded by a third party such as NGC or PCGS.
 In many cases, this will most likely be required.

 Selling Through an Internet Auction Site